 » Professor Simonin

-B. Foreign Policy Leadership: This module focuses on seven leaders who are known for major accomplishments in foreign policy: Elizabeth I, Napoleon, Woodrow Wilson, Winston Churchill, Mao Zedong, Mikhail Gorbachev and Nelson Mandela.
-Each is examined within the context of the pressing international problems of her/ his time and in light of the political science and business literature on leadership.
-With varying myriad situations the faced at home and abroad, these leaders provide lessons and models for those who are interested in and aspire to leadership.
+Foreign Policy Leadership: This module focuses on seven leaders who are known for major accomplishments in foreign policy: Elizabeth I, Napoleon, Woodrow Wilson, Winston Churchill, Mao Zedong, Mikhail Gorbachev and Suleiman I. Each is examined within the context of the pressing international problems of her/ his time and in light of the political science and business literature on leadership.
+With the complex situations they faced at home and abroad, these leaders provide lessons and models for those who are interested in and aspire to leadership.

 » Senior Associate Dean Nutter